agda/agda/doc/user-manual/language/cubical.lagda.rst

   JRefl : ∀ {ℓ} {A : Set ℓ} {x : A} (P : ∀ y → x ≡ y → Set ℓ) (d : P x refl) → J P d refl ≡ d
   JRefl P d = transportRefl d

-Internally in Agda the ``transp`` operations reduce by cases on the type, so for Sigma types they are computed pointwise and for dependent function types they use a direct back-and-forth algorithm (because of contravariance).
-For Path types it is not yet possible to provide the computation rules as we need some way to track the end-points of the path after transporting.
+Internally in Agda the ``transp`` operations computes by cases on the type, for example for Sigma types they are computed pointwise.
+For Path types it is however not yet possible to provide the computation rule as we need some way to keep track the end-points of the path after transporting it.
+Furthermore, this must work for arbitrary higher dimensional cubes.
 For this we introduce the homogeneous composition operations that generalize binary composition of paths to n-ary composition of higher dimensional cubes.